badoo/Reaktive/README.md

     .subscribe { /* Get the result here */ }
 ```

 Please note that Ktor uses multi-threaded coroutines by default.
-If you are using Ktor, please use `coroutines-interop` module based on multi-threaded coroutines and proceed to the next Readme secion.
+If you are using Ktor, please use `coroutines-interop` module based on multi-threaded coroutines and proceed to the next Readme section.

 #### Coroutines interop based on multi-threaded kotlinx.coroutines